nnienaber2/conduct/README.md

 #### There are a few things you should _not_ post in this repository:

 - Please don't post legal complaints or ask for technical support.
 [We](terminology.md#era-of-health) may not respond to issues promptly.
-If you need help, contact Support (support@eraofhealth.com) and they'll get you an answer.
+If you need help, email support@eraofhealth.com, and they'll get you an answer.
 -	Please avoid hypotheticals.
 [We](terminology.md#era-of-health) can't give you legal advice, which means [We](terminology.md#era-of-health) often can't tell you if a hypothetical situation would or wouldn't be a violation of [our](terminology.md#era-of-health) policies.
 [We](terminology.md#era-of-health) also can't tell you what you should or shouldn't do.
 [We](terminology.md#era-of-health) can tell you how [We](terminology.md#era-of-health) interpret our policies.
 - Please don't give other users legal advice, to avoid confusion.

 ### How often will Era of Health review these policies?

 [We](terminology.md#era-of-health) have a annual review and modification process for the policies in this repository.
-This allows plenty of time for discussion and lets [our](terminology.md#era-of-health) community rely on [our](terminology.md#era-of-health) policies.
-Of course, [Era of Health](terminology.md#era-of-health) may alter [our](terminology.md#era-of-health) policies outside that schedule if necessary, such as when [We](terminology.md#era-of-health) have new product releases.
+This allows plenty of time for discussion and lets [Our](terminology.md#era-of-health) community rely on [Our](terminology.md#era-of-health) policies.
+Of course, [Era of Health](terminology.md#era-of-health) may alter [Our](terminology.md#era-of-health) policies outside that schedule if necessary, such as when [We](terminology.md#era-of-health) have new product releases.

 #### What's the process?